Southeast Alaska Personal Use Salmon Fishery

 - from July 7 through August 7, sockeye salmon may be taken in the waters of Klawock Inlet enclosed by a line from Klawock Light to the Klawock Oil Dock, the Klawock River, and Klawock Lake only from 8:00 a.m.
 Monday until 5:00 p.m.
 Friday;

-- in the Taku River drainage, sockeye salmon may be taken only in waters from the Taku River Lodge upstream to the United States/Canada border and only from July 1 through July 31.
+- in the Taku River drainage, sockeye salmon may be taken only in waters from the Taku River Lodge upstream to the United States/Canada border and only from July 1 through July 31, unless changed by Emergency Order.

 The department will not issue a permit for the taking of king or coho salmon, but king and coho salmon taken incidentally by gear operated under the terms of a personal use permit for other salmon are legally taken and possessed for personal use purposes.
 The holder of a personal use salmon permit shall report any king or coho salmon taken in this manner on that permit holder's permit calendar.
 The possession limit for king salmon is two fish and the possession limit for coho salmon is six fish.